Kapunda Football Club: Premierships

-The club has been very successful on the field since their inauguration in 1866, with the A Grade winning 15 Premierships, including two runs of three in a row from 1921–1923 and 1927-1929.
+The club has been very successful on the field since their inauguration in 1866, with the A Grade winning 15 Premierships, including two runs of three in a row from 1921 to 1923 and 1927–1929.
 The club celebrated its first Premiership in thirty years in 2004 and went back to back in 2005 with Mark Pitman at the helm.
 Kapunda has played in a further 16 Grand Finals including a draw with Angaston in 1977 and the subsequent replay where they were defeated.

 Kapunda's reserves have also won 11 Premierships since the reserves competition began in 1922, with the last in 2006.

 The senior colts have won a total of five premierships, the most recent in 1996, while the junior colts have won three the last of which also in 1996.
 Both competitions began in 1970, previous to then a combined competition known as the colts was held.
 Kapunda won three premierships in the colts competition.